scarlett425/portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
-This is a repo of projects I worked on in R, Python, Tableau, etc. You'll find PowerPoints of talks I've given and the code for the analyses when available.
+This is a repo of projects I worked on in R, Python, Tableau, etc. You'll find PowerPoints of talks I've given for both individual and team projects, as well as the code for the analyses when available.

 ## Breakdown of projects in chronological order: